 Kennedy-Lugar Youth Exchange and Study (YES)

-The YES program is administered in partnership with the U.S. Department of State by a consortium of nonprofit organizations led by American Councils for International Education.
-American Councils also places students with host families and monitors them throughout the school year.
-(That’s where our team comes in!)
+YES is administered in partnership with the United States Department of State by a consortium of nonprofit organizations, led by American Councils for International Education and involving numerous placement and recruitment organizations.

 Kennedy-Lugar youth exchange and study program